composewell/streamly/design/optimization-guidelines.md

 functions are inlined before or in the same phase as the functions they can consume as arguments.
-This means `StreamD` combinators should not be marked as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order funcitons like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Data.Array.Storable.Foreign` should also follow the same rules.
+This means `StreamD` combinators should not be marked as `INLINE` or `INLINE_EARLY`, instead they should all be marked as `INLINE_NORMAL` because higher order functions like `concatMap`/`map`/`mapM` etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like `Streamly.Data.Array.Storable.Foreign` should also follow the same rules.

 ## Stream Fusion

-In StreamD combinators, inlining the inner step or loop functions too early i.e. in the same pahse or before the outer function is inlined may block stream fusion opportunities.
+In StreamD combinators, inlining the inner step or loop functions too early i.e. in the same phase or before the outer function is inlined may block stream fusion opportunities.
 Therefore, the inner step functions and folding loops are marked as INLINE_LATE.